Engwe X26 Review – 1,200-Watt Fat E-Bike

 dual batteries of electric bike

-The Engwe X26 has dual batteries, which both are hidden.
-The main battery (48V 19Ah) is located in the seat post and the 2nd battery (48V 10Ah) is hidden inside the frame.
+All Engwe X-Series e-bikes have dual batteries, which both are hidden.
+The main battery is located in the seat post and the 2nd battery is hidden inside the frame.

-In total, Engwe X26 batteries have 1,373Wh of energy capacity.
+In total, Engwe X26 and X24 batteries have 1,402Wh of energy capacity.
+The batteries of Engwe X20 have an energy capacity of 1066Wh.

-The bike’s onboard computer displays batter levels on a 5-part scale, and manufacturers estimate users weighing 60 kilograms can ride the bike for a 50-62 mile (80-100 km) range on flat terrain at 25km/h with pedal assist mode.
+The bike’s onboard computer displays battery levels on a 5-part scale, and manufacturers estimate users weighing 60 kilograms can ride the X26 and X24 bikes for a 50-62 mile (80-100 km) range on flat terrain at 25km/h with pedal assist mode.
+The estimated range for the X20 model is 40-50 miles.

-Using the throttle mode reduces the range to 31 miles (50 km).
-However, the batteries’ removable feature makes it easy for riders to charge them at any power point or carry multiple batteries when planning to commute long distances.
+Using only the throttle mode reduces the range to 31 miles (50 km).
+However, the batteries’ removable feature makes it easy for riders to charge them at any power point or carry multiple batteries when planning to commute longer distances.

-Testing the bike yielded an 85km range on a fully charged battery with an average 25km/h speed on mountainous terrain.
+While I was testing the X26 bike, I managed an 85km range on a fully charged battery with an average 25km/h speed on mountainous terrain.

 Charging

-For charging the second battery, you must remove the battery.
-For that, you always have to fold the bike so you can take the battery out.
-You can charge the second battery while it’s inside the frame.
+For charging the second battery, you can either remove the battery or charge it while it’s still in the frame.
+To remove the battery, you always have to fold the bike so you can take the battery out.

 Hydraulic Brakes

-The Engwe X26 has rear and front hydraulic disc brakes.
+All versions from the Engwe X-Series have rear and front hydraulic disc brakes.
 The bike’s brakes work well and are effective, although they are not from a well-known brand (Logan).

-Applying the front and rear disc brakes provides a 12m (39.4 ft.) stopping distance.
+Applying the front and rear disc brakes I managed to stop the X26 within a 12m (39.4 ft.) distance.

 Since the bike is so heavy, it was a good idea to install hydraulic brakes on the bike.
 The brakes have enough stopping power, which ensures riders stop on time.